DeFiCh/pinkpaper/loan/README.md

 Before Operator model is ready, it uses only 1 default [opspace](../operator) and requires foundation authorization, that acts on behalf of community.

-Possibility of tokens being offered decentrally can be of many types, including but not limited to:
+Possibility of tokens being offered in a decentralized manner can be of many types, including but not limited to:

 1. Cryptocurrency such as `BTC`, `ETH`, `LTC`, etc.
 1. Stablecoin such as `USD`, `EUR` tokens, etc.